t-keazirian/google-books-cli/README.md

 #### To Search for Books:

-- in command line prompt, type ` gbooks-cli search --keyword yourSearchTermHere` (changing `yourSearchTerm` here to the keyword you are searching)
+- in command line prompt, type ` gbooks-cli search --keyword yourSearchTermHere` (changing `yourSearchTerm` here to the book title, keyword, or author you are searching for)
 - if your search includes spaces, please use quotation marks

 For example: `gbooks-cli search --keyword "stephen king"`